saltyjared/css-exercises/foundations/06-cascade-fix/README.md

 ### Self Check

 - Did you make sure to not edit the HTML file?
+Yes, no HTML elements were edited.
 - If you added selectors to the CSS, do they target a valid HTML element?
+Yes, the following changes made to the CSS were: adding chaining selectors to each of "para small-para" and "button confirm", as well as adding a descendant combinator to the bolded, child div.

+# DONE ✔️